digital-asset/daml/docs/source/daml/reference/structure.rst

 :ref:`a controller (or controllers) <daml-ref-controllers>`
     ``controller`` keyword

     Who can exercise the choice.
-TODO explain flexible controllers

 :ref:`consumability <daml-ref-anytime>`
     ``nonconsuming`` keyword

-    By default, contracts are archived when a choice on them is exercised.
+    By default, contracts are archived when a choice on them is exercised, which means that choices can no longer be exercised on them.
 If you include ``nonconsuming``, this choice can be exercised over and over.

 :ref:`a name <daml-ref-choice-name>`
     Must begin with a capital letter.
 Must be unique - choices in different templates can't have the same name.